-Proceedings books from previous years are available in electronic form at the Cambio de Colores website at www.cambiodecolores.org, where you will also be able to review each year's Program in the Archival Site and the Library page, both containing links to past presentations.
+Proceedings books from previous years are available in electronic form at the Cambio de Colores website at www.cambiodecolores.org.
+Each conference’s Program is also available on the archival sites and the Library page, which has links to past presentations.

-Paper authors selected for the program will be requested to provide the paper in electronic format by May 2nd, 2011.
+Authors of selected papers will be requested to provide the paper in electronic format by May 8th, 2012.

-All presenters will be responsible for their own travel expenses and conference registration fees ($200 regular, $175 early bird).
-More detailed registration and hotel information will be available at the conference website in January, 2011.
+Please note that all presenters will be responsible for their own travel expenses and conference registration fees ($200 regular, $175 early bird).
+At least one author per presentation must register by April 20th.
+More detailed registration and hotel information will be available at the conference website in February, 2012.

-If you have difficulties uploading your abstract, or if you have any questions, please send a message to email@example.com .
+If you have difficulties uploading your abstract, or if you have any questions regarding this call, please send a message to firstname.lastname@example.org .

-Committees have been formed around each theme, and they will evaluate and select the abstracts that best fit the needs of their respective tracks.
+Committees have been formed around each theme that will evaluate and select the abstracts that best fit the needs of their respective tracks.
 Additional information will be sent to the presenters of the accepted abstracts with instructions for the conference.